 - Jars or containers to package your scrubs

 Place sugar into a bowl.
 Add in 1/3 cup of oil and stir until well blended.

 If the sugar scrub seems too dry for your liking add more oil, 1 tablespoon at a time, until you get the consistency you like.
 Remember, this is personal preference so don’t worry about “messing up.”
 You won’t, I promise.

-Stir in essential oils of your choice for scent, dried herbs or dried flower petals (they must be dried, not fresh).
+- Mix in dried herbs or dried flower petals (they must be dried, not fresh).

-Massage over entire body in the bath or shower, using circular motions.
+How To Use: Massage over the entire body in the bath or shower, using circular motions.
 Rinse well with warm water.

-IMPORTANT NOTE: Never store your sugar scrub in the shower or dip into the jar with damp hands.
+Important Note: Never store your sugar scrub in the shower or dip into the jar with damp hands.
 Water will cause bacteria, mold, and yeast to grow in your product (ewwww!)
 Instead, scoop out a single use (several tablespoons) into a shatter-proof container and take that into the shower with you.
 Leave the full jar nicely dry on your shelf.

 Are you amazed at just how easy that sugar scrub was?
 There are sooo many homemade skin care products you can make, just with ingredients you have in your pantry.

 If you liked this recipe, sign up for my FREE course Handmade Skin Care for Beginners.
 In it you’ll learn how to make 7 more easy, all-natural skin care products with simple kitchen ingredients.
 I’d love to count you as a student, my friend.